Fender Cabronita Telecaster: History

-The following year, Fender began production of a less expensive Cabronita by shifting production to their Ensenada, Mexico factory and using their own Fidelitron pickups, under their Classic Series line of Telecasters.
+The following year, Fender began production of a less expensive Cabronita by shifting production to its Ensenada, Mexico factory and using its own Fidelitron pickups, under its Classic Series line of Telecasters.
 This pickup was similar in both look and design to the TV Jones pickup, sharing the same basic dimensions and mounting style.
 Although the tone was different, it still provided a high quality sound.
-Like the American version, the Mexican built (often informally abbreviated as MIM for Made in Mexico) had two pickups, a single volume control and a three way switch.
-At the same time, they also produced a Thinline version (semi-hollow) that was identical except for the body type.
+Like the American version, the Mexican built (often informally abbreviated as MIM for Made in Mexico) had two pickups, a single volume control, and a three-way switch.
+At the same time, the company also produced a Thinline version (semi-hollow) that was identical except for the body type.
 Most were built of alder, with the single exception of the white blonde models that used swamp ash, which allowed the grain to show through the translucent white finish.
 Unlike most imported Telecasters, it had 22 frets.

-Around the same time, they began production of two Cabronita models under their less expensive Squier brand, which is a subsidiary of Fender and features more affordable entry level instruments.
-These Vintage Modified Cabronita models included one that had two of the Fender Fidelitron pickups and was very similar to the Mexican built versions.
+Around the same time, the company began production of two Cabronita models under its Squier subsidiary, which is a sister brand of Fender and features more affordable entry-level instruments.
+These "Vintage Modified Cabronita" models included one that had two of the Fender Fidelitron pickups and was very similar to the Mexican built versions.
 A second model with had the Fidelitron pickup in the neck position, but opted for a traditional Telecaster single coil pickup in the bridge, plus a licensed version of the Bigsby B5 vibrato system, something not offered on any of the North American guitars.
 These were built in Indonesia and featured a 22 fret neck and vintage style tuners as well as single volume and 3 way toggle switch.
-They used basswood bodies and were offered exclusively with a black polyurethane finish.
+The company used basswood bodies and were offered exclusively with a black polyurethane finish.